e0828330/indexer/README.md

 -searchout is set, the output for the search is written into the given file, otherwise it is printed to the console.

-If the -indexer option is set, the program creates the index and needs therefore the -idxout option where the generated .arff.gz file is stored.
+If the -indexer option is set, the program creates the index and therefore needs the -idxout option where the generated .arff.gz file is stored.

 The -i option points to either the document collection (when in indexing mode) otherwise to the arff.gz file that contains a previously created index.

-If additionally to the -indexer option a query is given, the search is started after the index was created.
+If additionally to the -indexer option a query is given, the search is started.

 The -lsize and -t options are only used to change the text fiels in the TREC output file.
 The lsize option gives the name of the positing list while the -t